ochrefactory/standards/README.md

   make sure you are doing it to uphold readability and simplicity, or at least make sure you can convince a teammate.

+## Comments

+* Use comments in your code to explain the “why,” and the “how” should be clear from your code.
+  Short use-case examples are also appropriate as comments.

+* *Always* keep your comments up-to-date: comments and code should never be in conflict.
+* Never comment out code: that’s what git is for.

+## Documentation

+Wherever possible, write top-level documentation for projects.

+* Take the opportunity to concisely explain your purpose.
+* Write basic usage documentation when appropriate.
+* *Never* let documentation get out of sync with existing code.

 ## Interesting reading, works cited:

 * Max Kanat-Alexander’s [Code Simplicity](http://www.codesimplicity.com/book/)